Vaibhavihambire/ML--Olympic-Medal-Prediction---Regression/README.md

 2. Open the `olympic_medal_prediction.ipynb` file.
 3. Run all cells to understand data preparation, model training, and saving.
 4. The final output will create a `model.pkl` file.
+5. Open the terminal with exact folder where `app.py` file is located.
+6. Run the `app.py` file by runnning the command `python app.py`.

 ---